 - Open fracture: A fracture that occurs when the bone is in contact with air either by piercing the skin or by severe tissue injury.

 - Sprain and strains: Sprains are injuries, which occur to ligaments and are caused by the sudden over-stretching of the ligament.
-Usually the ligament is only stretched, but is also common for them to completely tear.
+In many cases, the ligament is only stretched.
+But is also common for them to completely tear.

 - Scars: Every wound will result in a scar, ranging in severity depending on the type of wound.
 Some will fade over time, while others will require cosmetic surgery to repair.
 Some scars can become permanent.